 Documents Needed to Reenter the United States

 In general, after a brief or temporary trip abroad, you will need to present your valid, unexpired green card (I-551) upon your arrival from the foreign country.
-At the port of entry, your green card and other means of identity—such as your passport or foreign national I.D.—will be reviewed by a U.S. Customs and Border Protection officer to determine if you can reenter the U.S.
+At the port of entry, your green card and other means of identity—such as your passport or foreign national I.D.—will be reviewed by a U.S. Customs and Border Protection officer to determine if you can reenter the U.S. This requirement is applicable regardless of where the U.S green card holder traveled to a visa-free country or not.

 How Long Can I Stay Outside the United States?

 As a green card holder, you can travel and stay outside the United States for a period of six months without losing your permanent resident status.
 While your status grants you the freedom to travel in and out of the U.S., it is mandatory that you maintain legal status at all times, which includes establishing and maintaining a continuous physical presence.
+It is important to remember that traveling to visa-free countries for U.S. green card holders does not annul this requirement.

 Staying abroad for more than six months but less than one year will likely lead to some questioning at the port of entry by the time you return to the United States.
 That doesn’t necessarily mean you will be denied entry as long as your journey abroad was within the parameters of your status.
 However, staying abroad for more than a year may indicate that you intend to abandon your permanent resident status.
 This is known as green card abandonment.